Casey Cramer: Tampa Bay Buccaneers

-Cramer was drafted in the seventh round (228 overall) of the 2004 NFL Draft by the Tampa Bay Buccaneers.
-Casey was later cut.
+Cramer was drafted in the seventh round (228 overall) of the 2004 NFL draft by the Tampa Bay Buccaneers.
+Casey was later cut on August 31, 2004.

+New York Jets

+Cramer signed with the New York Jets on September 1, 2004.
+He was waived on September 4, 2004.

+Tennessee Titans (first stint)

+Cramer was signed to the practice squad of the Tennessee Titans on September 7, 2004.
+He was released on November 17, 2004.

 Carolina Panthers

-Casey Cramer was signed to Carolina Panthers Practice Squad after the 2005 training camp.

-Second stint with Titans
+Cramer signed with the Carolina Panthers on November 17, 2004.
+He became a free agent after the 2004 season.
+He was later re-signed by the Panthers on June 14.
+Cramer was waived on September 3, signed to the team's practice squad on September 5, and promoted to the active roster on December 16, 2005.
+He became a free agent again after the 2005 season.
+He re-signed with the Panthers on April 25, 2006.
+Cramer was waived on September 2, 2006.

+Tennessee Titans (second stint)

-In the 2006 season Casey saw his most playing time in the NFL to date, even blocking a punt and recovering a fumble against the Washington Redskins.
+Cramer was signed by the Titans on September 3, 2006.
+In the 2006 season, he saw his most playing time in the NFL, even blocking a punt and recovering a fumble against the Washington Redskins.
 Besides making the highlight reels, Peter King's Monday Morning Quarterback, and Chris Berman's plays of the week, Cramer also earned NFL special teams player of the week for his performance.
 On August 30, 2008, Cramer was released from the Titans during final cuts.

 Miami Dolphins

 Following Week 1 of the 2008 regular season, the Miami Dolphins released starting fullback Boomer Grigsby.
 Cramer was signed to replace him on the roster on September 9.
 In nine games with the Dolphins including two starts, Cramer caught two passes for three yards and a touchdown.
 The Dolphins waived Cramer on December 20 when they promoted linebacker William Kershaw from the practice squad.